 New development in the Parish will be supported within the village settlement boundary as identified on the proposals map, subject to other policies within the Neighbourhood Plan.
-New development should be of a scale which respects the character and appearance of the village within the settlement boundary, both in terms of quantity and size, and must demonstrate how it meets the local needs of a rural community.
+New development should be of small scale, both in terms of quantity and size, and must demonstrate how it meets the local needs of a rural community.

-Outside the settlement boundary, development will not be supported unless it meets the following exceptions;
+Outside the settlement boundary, development will be resisted unless it meets the following exceptions;